 Get Stuff We Love

-How to cut long layers
+How to cut layers in long hair:

 - Lean your head forward and flip hair, making sure it's centered on your head.

-How to cut your own bangs
+How to cut your own bangs:

 - Most people instinctively keep their chin down when cutting, but try to fight that urge and keep your chin up for the most accurate trim.